Christchurch Arts Centre: History

+In late 2025, Heritage New Zealand proposed that the Arts Centre be included as a National Historic Landmark..

 The buildings are also listed in the Christchurch City Plan as heritage items.
 In the previous plan, 20 buildings were listed as Group 1 or 2, and three buildings were listed as Group 3.
 There are just two modern buildings on the site, with the Registry Additions built in 1957 and extended in 1967 and not listed under the old city plan, although it was proposed by the Christchurch City Council to include it in the listing with the historic registry building.

 Return of the university

-In 2009 strong debate emerged over a proposal to use The Arts Centre Te Matatiki Toi Ora car park located off Hereford Street for the University of Canterbury's School of Music.
+In 2009 strong debate emerged over a proposal to use the Arts Centre car park located off Hereford Street for the University of Canterbury's School of Music.
 Proponents valued the additional vibrancy that this would bring into the Cultural Precinct, and supported the university moving back to their original site.
 Opponents felt that the proposed building was out of scale with the existing Arts Centre and that the building design would detract from the heritage value.
 Ultimately the proposal was abandoned after a successful campaign by Save our Arts Centre, a group led by Richard Sinke.

 In May 2017, the University of Canterbury returned to its former site.
 It opened two departments in the restored old Chemistry building – the classics and music school.
 Which now makes up the city campus of the university.
 Some 400 students transferred from the Ilam campus to the central city facility. the building also houses the Teece Museum of Classical Antiquities which showcases the James Logie Memorial Collection, a collection of Greek, Roman, Egyptian and Near Eastern artefacts in New Zealand.